Nuqler/project-server-clojure/README.md

 java -jar ring-app-0.0.3-SNAPSHOT-standalone.jar -start
 ```

-On succesful start, the server will be launched and start listening on port 3000.
+On successful start, the server will be launched and start listening on port 3000.
 The server automatically checks the connected database and creates all necessary tables if they are not present.

 **Warning: If you're upgrading from old versions (especially `0.0.3 -> 0.0.4`), please consider dropping DB tables before upgrading.
 Failing to comply may result in unexpected behaviour.**